andyatkinson/andyatkinson.github.io/_posts/2024-01-05-Rails-Changelog-Podcast-014-PostgreSQL-Rails-andrew-atkinson.md

 ## Notes

 - Emmanuel was glad to see that most features that are covered in the book have a corresponding code example in the Rideshare application.
-This is the application readers use to learn the concepts with hands-on practice.
+This is the application readers use to learn the concepts, and it’s available on GitHub.
-- The book is oriented around practical hands-on learning, which fit the ethos of Pragmatic Programmer books
+- I talked about how I wanted the book to be practical based on my career experience, and use hands-on exercises for readers to learn.
+This fit the ethos of Pragmatic Programmers books, which made me excited to work with them.

 ## Contest

 We even did a contest ([contest on twitter](https://twitter.com/railschangelog/status/1723012816825680201)), giving away a copy of the book.
-Emmanuel handled the promotion.
+Emmanuel handled the promotion on social media and did a bang-up job.
 Thank you!
-A winner was selected and they let us know they were happy to receive the copy.
+The winner let us know they were really happy to get the copy.

-If you missed this contest, stay tuned to [my newsletter](https://pgrailsbook.com/) or social media, where I’ll announce future contests with the book publisher.
+If you missed this contest, stay tuned to [my newsletter](https://pgrailsbook.com/) or social media, where I’ll announce similar future contests with the publisher.

 ## Sharing the episode

+We shared the episode in a few places:

 - Sharing on [/r/rails Reddit](https://www.reddit.com/r/rails/comments/17mhz7p/14_talking_postgresql_with_andrew_atkinson/)
 - [Rails Changelog account tweet](https://twitter.com/railschangelog/status/1720234615900656006)